loong-zh/descheduler/keps/1397-evictions-in-background/README.md

       to background eviction.
 By listing evacuation requests or confronting the internal caches.
    2. Each descheduling plugin nominates a set of pods to be evicted.
    3. All the nominated pods are sorted based on the eviction-in-progress first priority.
-4. Pod eviction: the descheduler creates an evacuation request for each nominated pod until a limit is reached
+4. Pod eviction: the descheduler creates an evacuation request for each nominated pod until a limit is reached.
+   Including adding `evacuation.coordination.k8s.io/instigator_${EVACUATION_INSTIGATOR_SUBDOMAIN}`
+   finalizer to the request.
+In case an evacuation request for a nominated pod already exists only the finalizer is added.

 ### Notes/Constraints/Caveats (Optional)